THE BACHELOR BOYS

 Mike Gutteridge, who travels the country playing American acoustic folk music these days, reminisces about The Bachelor Boys:

 "I was a founder member of the Bachelor Boys.
 Alan Ludley and myself were in the same class at Middlesbrough Art College.
 We were introduced to Peter Ayton by another class member and so the Bachelor Boys were formed.
 I was the lead guitarist with Alan Ludley on guitar and Peter on bass.
 We advertised in the Gazette for a drummer and we were subsequently joined by John Bowlt.
 After about a year, Bill Randall came on to our course at Art College and we invited him to be our singer.
-We changed the name to the Denmen as our manager was opening a club in Middlesbrough called the Den.
+We changed the name to The Denmen as our manager was opening a club in Middlesbrough called the Den.
 John Bowlt left after about a year and we were joined by Dave Ritchie.
 He eventually left us to become the drummer with Wee Willie Harris.
 I left the group when they were offered a contract in Germany.
 I felt it was time to knuckle down to my studies."

 In memory of Alan Ludley - always remembered and never forgotten.